mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

  - If allowable/controllable, initial software selection not tied to job security.
  - Same ground rules as above for determining tooling platforms.

-3. Giving developers and middle management good on-boarding training with InnerSourcing as part of it.
+3. Giving developers and middle management good on-boarding training and mentoring with InnerSourcing as part of it.
  - Clear guidance on how to bring their software onto existing platform.

-4. Make a few of them Trusted Committer so they feel included.

-5. Give them time to get comfortable with the new environment.
+ - Definition of roles including Contributor and Trusted Committer

+4. Make it clear that there are career advancement opportunities that come along with actively participating as well as with being a Trusted Committer.

+5. Give them time to get comfortable with the new environment - a generous, realistic grace period for ramping on new company procedures/processes.
+Not uncommon for this period to be up to a year but there must be a mutually agreed-to deadline.
+Being "fully integrated" requires a certain level of representation among Trusted Committers from both companies.

 6. Discoverability and visibility across the different organization.

+## Resulting Context
+Siloes are broken and teams working together
+This pattern does not address potential cultural issues due to acquisition.

+## Rationale (optional)

+## Known instances (optional)

+## Status
+Draft

+## Author
+David Marcucci, Nicholas Stahl, Padma Sudarsan, Ryan Bellmore, Erin Bank
 ----------------------------------
+Pattern 2

 **For post-acquisition legacy silo**